genomehubs/goat-nlp/src/README.md

 - what is the protected status of meles meles
 - which species of insect have protected status
   - can you give me a table of the conservation statuses

+report based queries

+- get me a histogram of assembly_span values across all species
+  - give me the version with estimated values as well